Why Your New Appliance Will Not Be Repaired (Issues / Problems)

 I invest in service for two reasons:

-- Most of our significant builders have told me they use us exclusively only because of service.
+1. Most of our significant builders have told me they only use us because of our service.
 They want their clients satisfied and not calling them.

 However, good service is far more compelling than any ad.
 It's just a lot harder from a resource standpoint.

-It's much easier to fix the problem than to provide excuses as to why I cannot.
+It's much easier to fix the problem than to explain why you cannot.

-Why Your Appliance Will Not Be Repaired: Key Takeaways
+Why Your New Appliance Will Not Be Repaired: Key Takeaways

 The key to not being stuck with an unrepaired appliance is preparation.

-You have all the leverage before the sale and almost none of it afterward.
+You have to shop for service as part of the overall purchase because you have all the leverage before the sale and almost none of it afterward.

 Preparation is easier than dealing with a rapidly thawing refrigerator a year later without assistance.